RLIndia/RLCatalyst_AppInsights/README.md

 In-line Python Lambda function to retrieve the list of applications, attributes and application related meta-data.

+In-line Python Lambda function to retrieve the application cost and orphaned resources cost.

 Creates an authorization layer that API Gateway activates for methods that have authorization enabled.
 API Gateway activates the authorizer when a client calls those methods

 IAM: